mk-ultron/middle-earth-network/README.md

 ## Implementation Notes
 - Built with Streamlit for easy web interaction
 - NetworkX handles the heavy lifting of graph analysis
-- Matplotlib creates the beautiful visualizations
+- Matplotlib creates the visualizations
-- Modular design for easy feature additions

-## Contributing
-Feel free to contribute!
-Some ideas:
-- Add more locations and paths
-- Implement different analysis methods
-- Improve the visualization
-- Add historical events and their effects on paths

 ## Acknowledgments
 - J.R.R.
 Tolkien for creating Middle Earth